Published: 05/10/2025

 Desired Skills and Abilities:

-- Experience filming and comfort with using audio and lighting equipment to capture professional quality video
+- Strong experience filming and comfort with using audio and lighting equipment to capture professional-quality video

-- Experience editing video, preferably using Adobe Premiere Pro or a similar program
+- Strong experience editing video, preferably using Adobe Premiere Pro or a similar program

 - Experience managing or contributing to professional social media accounts